You can apply at the nearest SASSA local or counter service point of a district office in your area.

 - A sworn statement (an affidavit) on a form provided by SASSA, and, where available

-- Proof of having applied for formal identity documentation from Home Affairs
+- Proof of having applied for formal identity documentation from the Department of Home Affairs.

 These could also be supported by